Shuttle/shuttle-esb/transactionscope-factory.md

 title: TransactionScope Factory
 layout: api
 ---
-# IServiceBusTransactionScopeFactory
+# ITransactionScopeFactory

-An implementation of the `IServiceBusTransactionScopeFactory` interface is used in the `ReceiveMessagePipeline` by the `TransactionScopeObserver` to create a transaction on around the `OnHandleMessage` pipeline event.
+An implementation of the `ITransactionScopeFactory` interface is used in the `ReceiveMessagePipeline` by the `TransactionScopeObserver` to create a transaction on around the `OnHandleMessage` pipeline event.

 This allows messages to be optionally handled within a `TransactionScope`.